tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='18'></a>__::math::geometry::calculateDistanceToPolygon__ *P* *polygon*

-    Calculate the distance of point P to the polygon and return the result.
-If the list of coordinates is not closed (first and last points differ), it is automatically closed.
+    Calculate the distance of point P to the polygon and return the result\.
+If the list of coordinates is not closed \(first and last points differ\), it is automatically closed\.

       * list *P*